bslatkin/neural-net/README.md

 Basic neural network code to understand the limits of pure-Python performance.

-To run the XOR model:
+To run the XOR model that shows the pieces are generally working properly:

 ```shell
 python3 ./xor_model.py